 As from below the period diverges since are points of unstable equilibrium.

 Two types of oscillatory motion are possible.
 For an initial displacement with , bounded oscillations take place near one of the two points of stable equilibrium .
 Such oscillations, of period , with modulus are given by:

 As from below the period diverges since is a point of unstable equlilibrium.
 For initial displacement with the motion extends over the full range :

-with period .
+with period and modulus .
 As from above the period again diverges.
 Both the and solutions approach as from the appropriate directions.

 Many nonlinear ordinary and partial differential equations have solutions that may be expressed in terms of Jacobian elliptic functions.
 These include the time dependent, and time independent, nonlinear Schrödinger equations (NLSE) (Drazin and Johnson (1993, Chapter 2), Ablowitz and Clarkson (1991, pp. 42, 99)), the Korteweg–de Vries (KdV) equation (Kruskal (1974), Li and Olver (2000)), the sine-Gordon equation, and others; see Drazin and Johnson (1993, Chapter 2) for an overview.
 Such solutions include standing or stationary waves, periodic cnoidal waves, and single and multi-solitons occurring in diverse physical situations such as water waves, optical pulses, quantum fluids, and electrical impulses (Hasegawa (1989), Carr et al. (2000), Kivshar and Luther-Davies (1998), and Boyd (1998, Appendix D2.2)).